 You can find Eastern Towhees in most parts of the park.
 They generally forage low in the underbrush, which can make them difficult to see.

 Female towhees look like males who have substituted brown for black plumage.
-They have rufous flanks, a white belly, and white outer tail feathers.
+They have rufous flanks and a white belly.

 Both males and females go into the stream to bathe and drink.
 The red eye can be prominent on some birds.
 On others, the eye is more reddish-brown.

 The Eastern Towhee used to be called the Rufous-sided Towhee.
-In 1995, it was split from western birds called Spotted Towhees, who look similar but have white spots on their black back.
-Sometimes, the two species interbreed.
+In 1995, it was split from western birds now called Spotted Towhees, who look similar but have white spots on their black back.
+On rare occasions, Spotted Towhees are seen in the eastern United States.
+In areas where the ranges of the two species overlap, Eastern and Spotted Towhees sometimes interbreed.

 Origin of Names